Spark-Vteam/Technical-Studies/Technical-Studies/Docker-organisational-tools.md

 # Multi-stages in a docker container

-This is a short study of how to have multiple stages within a Docker container.
+This is a short study on multiple-staging within a Docker container.

 ## Multi-staging